Home

 Introduction

-It has been six years since our last major vacation, particularly due to the very restrictive COVID-19 period and the subsequent uncertainties in planning any kind of activities.
-This year, the moment has finally come for a big trip again.
+Six years have passed since our last greater vacation, including the very restrictive Corona times and the subsequent period of uncertainties about planning any kind of trip.
+But this year, finally time has come again for a big journey.
 For the fourth time, we are heading to Ladakh.
-Unfortunately, this time it's only the three of us, as for Henning and Marion very long trekking stages at high altitudes would meanwhile be too challenging.
+Unfortunately, this time there will be only the three of us, since long trekking stages at high altitude would be out of scope for Henning and Marion.

-Our target is the Pologongka range (between Tsomoriri (see 2015) and the Indus), as there is hardly any information available about this mountain range-except that it includes some six-thousand-meter peaks, which are technically mostly quite simple, and possibly one or two of them may even remain unclimbed.
-The first summit ascents in this area took place in 1997, and the second-highest peak of the group (Guide Ri) was first climbed in 2018.
+As our destination we have chosen the Pologongka group (between Tsomoriri (see 2015) and Indus), because there was hardly any information available - except that there should be some technically rather easy 6000 m peaks, possibly some of them even unclimbed yet.
+The first climbs there were recorded in 1997, the second highest peak of the group (Guide Ri) was first climbed in 2018.

-This time, our trusted agency Gesar Travel has worked out a significantly different itinerary for us compared to our previous visits: we will travel overland from Srinagar to Ladakh and gradually ascend higher in the relatively unknown western part of the territory until we complete a first five-day trek in the Zanskar Range (summit ascent at the end still unclear during planning).
-After a rest day in Leh, we will then spend six days in the Pologongka range, with this part being organized "on the fly," as the campsites in that area are also not yet certain.
-The whole endeavor thus has a distinct expedition-like character.
+For this trip, our proven local agency Gesar Travel has put together a very different itinerary for us: we will travel overland from Srinagar to Ladakh and gradually work our way to higher altitudes through the relatively little-known western part of the territory until we undertake an initial five-day trek in the Zanskar Range (the summit objective at the end is still undecided at the planning stage).
+After a rest day in Leh, we will then spend six days in the Pologongka group.
+That part will be organized more "on sight," since even the campsite locations there have not yet been fully determined.
+Altogether, the whole journey definitely has a some expedition-like character.

 Trip report